darshannn10/HackTheBox/Linux Boxes/18. SwagShop/Readme.md

 I noticed that at the bottom of the page, it has a copyright detailing the year 2014, so it’s very likely to be vulnerable.

-On googling about Magneto, I found out that, just like there is a scanner for WordPress applications (WPScan), there is one for Magento applications that is called `Mage Scan`.

-But before running the Mage-Scan, I decided to run `gobuster`.
+But before looking for exploits, I decided to run `gobuster`.

 ```
 ┌──(darshan㉿kali)-[~/Desktop/HackTheBox/Linux-Boxes/SwagShop]